mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Common Power Synergies

-**Slowing:** No matter where you go, there’s enough grass or weeds underfoot to let you tangle up an opponent.
+**Slowing:** No matter where you go, there's enough grass or weeds underfoot to let you tangle up an opponent.

 **Harm:** You have a natural expertise with plant-based toxins.
 You might even secrete them.

 ### Drawbacks

 - Occasionally, you curse the fact that you developed your powers in the city, because you are [Not Very Useful Indoors].
 - You are part plant yourself, or too much time in their presence has caused chlorophyll to leech into your flesh.
-Either way, you’re walking around with [Bright Green Skin].
+Either way, you're walking around with [Bright Green Skin].

 ### Collateral Damage Effects